Rrichapatel/restful-web-services/readme.txt

 Learning under this project
 1-	Different request methods (GET, POST, DELETE...)
-2-	Different response statuses you can send back to user 3-	Implement exception handling and data validation
+2-	Different response statuses you can send back to user 3-	how to implement exception handling and data validation 4-	HATEOAS
-4-	HATEOAS

 Advanced Things: